wieslawsoltes/ChatGPT/README.md

 # ChatGPT

-ChatGPT C# client for console and grahical user interface.
+A ChatGPT C# client for console and graphical user interface.

 To make the app work, you need to set the [OpenAI API key](https://beta.openai.com/account/api-keys) as the `OPENAI_API_KEY` environment variable.